jl-coderepo/test_twitchBot/README.md

 other apis (such as Spotify or Google Drive) to be useful.
 An extreme stretch goal would be to use TensorFlow to make it more useful.

+## Note(s)

+Didn't realize this, but tmi.js hasn't been actively worked on since like a year ago.
+Probably best to use a different package than tmi.js